Start a Chapter

 Staff-Supported Expansion Project

-Every year, Delta Tau Delta partners with select campuses across the country to bring a new chapter to campus by way of a staff-supported expansion project.
-Fraternity staff members live and work on campus for a month, meeting with student leaders, holding informational sessions, and interviewing potential founding fathers (men who form a new chapter or "colony").
-Founding fathers are identified by way of referral and are chosen based on academic qualifications, campus involvement, and leadership potential.
+Each year, Delta Tau Delta partners with select campuses across the country to start new colonies by way of a staff-supported expansion projects.
+Fraternity staff members live and work on campus for a month, meeting with student leaders, holding informational sessions, and interviewing potential new members.
+New Members are identified by way of referral and are selected based on their academic qualifications, campus involvement, and leadership potential among other traits.
 A typical Delt expansion will involve more than 800 interviews with potential new members, and results in a group of between 30 and 60 founding fathers committed to lives of excellence.

 The fraternity typically undertakes one to three new projects per semester.
 Check the Delt news feed for updates on where we will be coming next!

 If your school does not have a Delt chapter and there are no current plans for a formal Delt expansion, you can still be part of the Delt experience.
-Every year, the Fraternity is contacted by men wanting to take the founding of a chapter into their own hands by forming an interest group.
+The Fraternity regularly is contacted by men wanting to take the founding of a chapter into their own hands by forming an interest group.

-Some of the Fraternity's very best chapters started by way of interest group.
-Founding fathers associated with interest groups typically possess strong leadership ability, excellent accountability, and unwavering integrity.
-Successful interest groups take between one and two years to charter (when a colony becomes a chapter), and become an officially recognized colony after reaching some preliminary bench marks.
+Some of Delta Tau Delta’s very best chapters started as interest groups.
+Founding fathers associated with interest groups typically possess strong leadership abilities, excellent accountability, and unwavering integrity.
+Successful interest groups become officially recognized colonies after reaching some preliminary benchmarks and take between one and two years to charter (when a colony becomes a chapter).

 How Do I Start A Delt Interest Group?

-Start a conversation with the university: We view our relationship with campus partners as a collaboration.
-It is important to have the school's support before we place a Delt chapter on campus.
+Start a conversation with the university: We view our relationship with campus partners as collaborative.
+It is important to have a school's support before we start a Delt chapter on campus.

 Strong academic achievement: Founding fathers generally have over a 3.0 GPA and recruit men with a similar academic profile.

 Local Advisor: Groups can get a jump on their organizational structure by identifying a faculty advisor.
-This gives the National Fraternity an additional point of contact and sets the group up for academic success.
+This gives the Fraternity an additional point of contact and sets the group up for academic success from the start.